FaradayRF/Faraday-Software/CONTRIBUTING.md

 ### HTML
 Like JavaScript HTML is often used for displaying information and as a response for RESTful requests that return an HTML file.
 Please make an attempt to follow the [jQuery HTML Style Guide](https://contribute.jquery.org/style-guide/html/)

+### C
+If C is used for Faraday-Software please follow the [GNU Coding Standards](https://www.gnu.org/prep/standards/standards.html) as best as possible.

 ## Documentation <a name="documentation"></a>

 Documentation is mandatory to ensure that all contributors clearly understand how to use, enhance, and fix additions to the project.
 Faraday uses [Sphinx](http://www.sphinx-doc.org/en/stable/index.html) to provide dynamic documentation and is hosted on [Faraday's Read The Doc's Page](http://faraday-software.readthedocs.io/en/latest/).